On db-01

 mysql> show slave status \G

-If you've got this far your database is now running as a Master-Master cluster.
-Mmm, redundancy.
+If you’ve got this far, your database is now a master-master cluster.
+Sweet, sweet redundancy.

 Heartbeat

-I wrote previously about using Heartbeat to provide a high availability web tier.
-We'll use the same technique to provide a floating IP address for the database.
-Our applications will connect to this IP address, and Heartbeat will make sure it's pointing at a live database.
-Since the databases are replicating data between each other it doesn't matter which database node our applications end up connecting to.
+I wrote previously about using Heartbeat for high availability Apache.
+We’ll use the same technique here: a floating IP address that Heartbeat moves to whichever database node is alive.
+Applications connect to this IP, and Heartbeat makes sure it always points at a live server.
+Since both databases replicate from each other, it doesn’t matter which node gets the traffic.

 sudo apt-get install heartbeat